c7f-m0d3/sandbox_compat/README.md

   if (stack == MAP_FAILED)
     err(1, "mmap");
 ```
-In case when the Linux kernel allocates this page in low 4 GBytes, the untrusted sandbox code could read and control content of 64-bit stack.
+In case when the Linux kernel allocates this page in low 4 GBytes, the untrusted sandbox code could potentially access and modify content of 64-bit stack.
 However this issue is not explotaible:
-* I'm pretty sure that Linux kernel would not allocate that page in low memory at this point of process execution,
+* I'm pretty sure that Linux kernel would not allocate such page in low memory at this point of process execution,
-* Even if such allocation would happen, the application will detect it in `check_proc_maps` as will be described later.
+* Even if such allocation would happen, the application will detect it later in `check_proc_maps` as will be describe bellow.

 The kernel code directly following user-mode trampoline looks like that:
 ```